 What’s the difference between a family office, my private bank, a wealth advisor, and an asset manager?

 The difference is independence.
 Family offices ideally are not affiliated with any bank, financial institution or asset manager.
-The advice they provide is strictly objective and without the conflict of a sales mandate or a financial interest in selling particular financial products or services.
-A wealth manager comes in many legal forms – private bank, trust company, brokerage firm, family office, multi-family office, financial planner, etc.
+The advice they provide is strictly objective and also without the conflict of a sales mandate or a financial interest in selling particular financial products or services.
+Wealth manager comes in many legal forms – private bank, trust company, brokerage firm, family office, multi-family office, financial planner, etc.